martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 current connection.

-Note that servers MUST NOT accept resumption tickets or NEW_TOKEN tokens from different standard versions.
+Note that servers MUST NOT accept resumption tickets or NEW_TOKEN tokens from a certain standard version in a connection using a different standard version.
 Therefore, the choice of standard version might impact the performance of the connection that uses an aliased version.
 The standard version that generated tickets and/or tokens is typically encoded in those tickets or tokens.

 There are several possible techniques for the server securely recovering the standard version in use for an aliased connection: